 - communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

-Areas of geography are studied in half-termly or termly units of work, and the study is sometimes enriched by visits such as the Year 6 visit to the River Thames.
+Areas of geography are studied in half-termly or termly units of work, and the study is sometimes enriched by visits such as the Year 6 visit to the River Chess.